daranzolin/OLDdaranzolin.github.io/_posts/2017-08-31-language-wars.markdown

 Each of these borrows from the realities of war.
 It's almost impossible to narrate or describe an exchange of *conflicting* ideas without the war framework.
 "War" is how humans create meaning and understanding.

 What does this have to do with the so-called "programming wars"?
 Take R vs. Python.
-By my lights, desparaging the partisans of this "war" has become a badge of elitist self-congratulation, a boast that the person has transcended the earthy, absurd, and childish "war" and achieved true enlightenment.[^1]
+By my lights, disparaging the partisans of this "war" has become a badge of elitist self-congratulation, a boast that the person has transcended the earthy, absurd, and childish "war" and achieved true enlightenment.[^1]